Special library: Museum

-Correctional Institution
+Correctional institution

-Correctional Institution libraries, or prison libraries, serve a number of roles in a prison community.
+Correctional institution libraries, or prison libraries, serve a number of roles in a prison community.
 They provide a source of entertainment for the incarcerated, offer a place to research legal cases, and facilitate education.
-Because many inmates often have low literacy levels, correctional institution libraries sometimes offer tutoring services from civilian volunteers, teachers, or other inmates.
+Because many inmates have low literacy levels, correctional institution libraries may offer tutoring services by civilian volunteers, teachers, or other inmates.
 Correctional institution libraries usually have one or two librarians and inmate workers, but there may also be a library technician or assistant.
 Correctional institution librarians can look to a few different organizations for assistance.
-The American Library Association and the Association of Specialized and Cooperative Library Agencies both offer valuable resource for prison librarians.
+The American Library Association and the Association of Specialized and Cooperative Library Agencies offer valuable resource for prison librarians.

-News and Hemeroteca
+News and hemeroteca

 News libraries maintain collections of news articles and news-related items.
-Archives of newspapers, magazines, and other periodicals in print for consultation in public libraries may be called a Hemeroteca in some European countries.
+Archives of newspapers, magazines, and other periodicals in print for consultation in public libraries may be called a "hemeroteca" in some European countries.
 The term also refers to an archive or a collection of newspapers, magazines, and other journalistic publications of a specific type such as document archives of publishers.
 The term is also used for archives of recent web-pages.